Table of Contents

 Color Dilution Alopecia

 Even if your pup seems to be the spitting image of health, you should still take it to regular checkups with the vet.
-Some of the conditions don’t show clear early signs, or you may not know how to recognize them, so having a professional take a look at your dog is always a sound decision!
+Some of the conditions don’t show clear early signs, or you may not know how to recognize them, such as mild seizures.
+Having a professional take a look at your dog is always a sound decision!
+This is particularly true for the sneaky Dachshund skin conditions that you may not even notice from their fur.

 |Major concerns||Minor concerns||Occasional tests|